 How to give to others: Person to Person Giving.

 Small gifts can make a big difference to the individual receiving them.
-It is not just the size of the gift but the thought behind it.
+However, it is not just the size of the gift but the thought behind it.
 Sometimes a thoughtful gesture, a kind word, or even a cup of coffee can make a difference in someone’s life.

 Anonymous giving to an individual is powerful.
-Giving anonymously has several benefits.
-It removes the risk of creating an unhealthy dependency between the giver and the receiver.
+Anonymous giving has several benefits.
+First, it removes the risk of creating an unhealthy dependency between the giver and the receiver.
 It acknowledges a person’s inherent dignity by meeting the need privately.
 It encourages hope.
 Did I mention that this is fun?
-There are times when the need is larger than we can address.
+There are times when the need is more significant than we can address.
 That is when charitable organizations can help.

 How to give to others – giving to an organization